 People who say that time travel is impossible should think again.
 After all, we’re all time travelers, scooting along through the space-time continuum at a rate of one second per second.
-Now it’s generally accepted that time travel is a one way trip, only going forward, and there may be some truth to that, but that’s not guaranteed and it would be fun to imagine traveling at a faster rate to investigate the future, or even going against the flow of time to investigate the past, which leads onto our next method of time travel.
+It’s also fun to imagine traveling at near light speeds to investigate the future, something that is already an established scientific fact.
+However, it’s generally accepted that time travel is a one way trip, only going forward, and while there may be some truth to the assumption, it’s certainly not guaranteed.

 Going very fast will help you travel marginally into the future, but building a machine that travels faster-than-light (FTL) will take your time traveling odyssey to a whole new level.
-Of course there’s the slight problem that the fastest ever human-made object, the New Horizons probe, launched in 2006 at a speed of just 36,373 mph although it did attain a velocity of more than 52,000 miles per hour while in Jupiter’s gravitational field.
+Of course there’s the slight problem that the fastest ever human-made object, NASA’s Helios 2 space probe launched in 1976 attained a speed of 160,000 mph in space.
 This, obviously, is a far cry from the 671 million mph that light travels.
-Nevertheless, if possible, traveling at 99% the speed of light would mean you would experience 1 year on board your FTL craft for roughly every 7 back on earth, while at 99.999% the speed of light that figure rises to 223 years back on Earth.
+Still, if traveling at 99% the speed of light was possible you would experience 1 year on board your FTL craft for roughly every 7 back on earth.
+At 99.999% the speed of light that figure would subsequently rise to 1 year for every 223 years back on Earth.
 Some have speculated that exceeding the speed of light might actually cause time to reverse.
-Of course there’s the problem that when you attain 99.999 the speed of light your mass becomes infinite and it becomes impossible to accelerate any further.
+Of course there’s the problem that when you attain 99.999 the speed of light as your mass becomes infinite making it impossible to accelerate any further.

 FTL travel could also present us with the intriguing theoretically possibility of traveling four light-hours away from Earth, turning around and watching the light from Earth 4 hours ago arrive.
 We would essentially be watching 4 hours of history from Earth being replayed as its light arrived.
 Even now, there’s nothing to preclude us looking back through time to observe events from long ago.
 Every time you gaze out that the stars you’re looking at history; you’re looking at things that occurred thousands or hundreds of thousands of years ago.
 With a good telescope you can watch things that happened millions of years ago.
 If you just want to look into the past 4.24 years you can look at the closest star (after the Sun) to the planet Earth.
 It’s part of a triple star system, and its name is Proxima Centauri.
 The next separate star system has a sun named Barnard’s Star which is 9 ½ light years away.
 So by focusing our attention on either of these two systems you can look 4 ¼ years into the past or 9 ½ years into the past, respectively.